rickbergfalk/postgrator/README.md

 ### Migration errors

-If `postgrator.migrate()` fails running multiple migrations, Postgrator will stop running any further migrations.
-Migrations successfully run prior to the migration with the error will remain implemented however.
+If `postgrator.migrate()` fails to run multiple migrations, Postgrator will stop running any further migrations.
+Migrations successfully run prior to the migration with the error will remain implemented.

-If you need to migration back down to the version the database was at prior to running migrate(), that is up to you to implement.
-Instead of doing this however, consider writing your application in a way that is compatible with any version of a future release.
+If you need to migrate back to the version the database was at prior to running `migrate()`, that is up to you to implement.
+Instead of doing this consider writing your application in a way that is compatible with any version of a future release.

-In the event of an error during migration, the error object will be decorated with an array of migrations that run successfully (`error.appliedMIgrations`).
+In the event of an error during migration, the error object will be decorated with an array of migrations that run successfully (`error.appliedMigrations`).

 Keep in mind how you write your SQL - You may (or may not) want to write your SQL defensively (ie, check for pre-existing objects before you create new ones).